[Smell-free] How to create CSS that doesn't smell like Bootstrap using Bootstrap 4

 Compilation environment

-As mentioned above, Bootstrap 4 compiles with Sass, so you will need a preprocessor like webpack or compass.
+As mentioned earlier, Bootstrap 4 compiles with Sass, so a preprocessor like webpack or compass is required.

-In my case, I copy and paste a gulp task using node-sass, which I've been using for a long time.
+In my case, I'm using a gulp task that uses node-sass, which I've been using for a long time.

-If you just want to compile, you can create a sass compilation environment by running the following command in an environment where Node.js is running.
+If you just want to compile, you can run the following command in a Node.js environment to create a Sass compilation environment.

 npm install node-sass -g